ShainLab/Single_Cell_Somatic_Mutation_Caller/benchmarking_data/IndelCaller_test/readme.md

 In summary, both callers identified the same 2 genuine somatic indels, however Mutect2 produced 1,418 total candidate calls post-filtering.
 Upon manual inspection of the top indels rank ordered by their allele frequency, there was a clear pattern whereby MuTect2 was calling indels in homopolymers.
 Pindel's vastly superior specificity (100% vs 0.14% precision) significantly reduces downstream analytical burden and potential for false discoveries.

-See `PindelvMutect2.xlsx` for detailed metrics.
+See `PindelvMutect2.xlsx` for complete indel list after filtering.
+See `PindelvMutect2metrics.pdf` for detailed metrics.